rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--chunkFileNames <pattern>`<br>
 Default: `"[name]-[hash].js"`

-The pattern to use for naming shared chunks created when code-splitting.
-Pattern supports the following placeholders:
+The pattern to use for naming shared chunks created when code-splitting, or a function that is called per chunk to return such a pattern.
+Patterns support the following placeholders:
  * `[format]`: The rendering format defined in the output options, e.g. `es` or `cjs`.
  * `[hash]`: A hash based on the content of the chunk and the content of all its dependencies.
  * `[name]`: The name of the chunk.
 This can be explicitly set via the [`output.manualChunks`](guide/en/#outputmanualchunks) option or when the chunk is created by a plugin via [`this.emitFile`](guide/en/#thisemitfileemittedfile-emittedchunk--emittedasset--string).
 Otherwise it will be derived from the chunk contents.